Featured Pathways

 Aya has spent 12 years at UBS Investment Bank.
 She started as a fixed income salesperson, covering institutional investors in Japan.
 In her second year, she moved to London and joined the Debt Syndicate desk within DCM, where she spent the following 11 years.
 There, Aya was in charge of origination, distribution and execution of private placements.

-There are no available videos from "Aya Suzuki"
+There are no available Videos from "Aya Suzuki"